rp-wsb/GuideToTheGalaxy/README.md

-# ITEMIS
-## Problem 3: MERCHANT'S GUIDE TO THE GALAXY
+# MERCHANT'S GUIDE TO THE GALAXY
 You decided to give up on earth after the latest financial collapse left 99.99% of the earth's population with 0.01% of the wealth.
 Luckily, with the scant sum of money that is left in your account, you are able to afford to rent a spaceship, leave earth, and fly all over the galaxy to